jrroosevelt/VS2PCG/VS2PCG_glossary.md

 You can rearrange your resource row at any time, as long as your opponent can see how many you have and which Locations you have.

-You can look at your own face d
+You can look at your own face down resources at any time.
+You can't look at enemy face-down resources.

+# Reveal
+When a card tells you to reveal cards from your deck or hand, you must show them to each other player.

+# Running Out of Cards
+If you need draw a card, but your deck is empty, you just skip those draws and play continues as normal.
+But if all players are out of car

 # Safeguard
  Characters without Safeguard in the same row as this character cannot be attacked.